petsc/petsc/src/docs/sphinx_docs/manual/other.rst

 Using SAWs with PETSc
 ~~~~~~~~~~~~~~~~~~~~~

-The Scientific Application Web server, SAWs [8]_, allows one to monitor
+The Scientific Application Web server, SAWs [#saws]_, allows one to monitor
 running PETSc applications from a browser. ``configure`` PETSc with
 the additional option ``--download-saws``.
 Options to use SAWs include